kumareshind/AI-Stack-DeepDive/README.md

 3. **Data and ML Frameworks**: The tools that translate raw data into training-ready formats and the frameworks that enable model building.
 We’ll look into popular ML libraries, data pipelines, and preprocessing techniques, providing hands-on insights.

-4. **Model Development and Training**: This is where the magic happens—designing, training, and optimizing AI models.
-From neural network architectures to hyperparameter tuning, we’ll break down the core steps of model development.
+4. **Model Development**: This is where the magic happens—designing AI models.
+We’ll explore various neural network architectures, model selection strategies, and the initial steps of model creation.

+5. **Model Training**: Training is a critical phase where models learn from data.
+We’ll dive into training techniques, optimization algorithms, and the intricacies of hyperparameter tuning to enhance model performance.

+6. **Model Fine Tuning Techniques**: Fine-tuning is essential for adapting pre-trained models to specific tasks.
+We’ll discuss transfer learning, domain adaptation, and other techniques to refine models for better accuracy and efficiency.

-5. **Deployment and Serving**: Once a model is trained, the challenge shifts to deployment.
+7. **Model Deployment**: Once a model is trained, the challenge shifts to deployment.
 We’ll cover containerization, model serving platforms, and the considerations for bringing AI into production environments.

+8. **Applications**: AI is transforming industries with innovative applications.
+We’ll explore real-world use cases across various sectors, highlighting the impact and potential of AI technologies.

-6. **Applications and Future Trends**: AI is transforming industries, but the future holds even more.
-We’ll discuss emerging applications, ethical considerations, and potential advancements in AI technology, including my perspectives on what’s next.
+9. **Future Trends of AI**: The future of AI holds exciting possibilities.
+We’ll discuss emerging trends, ethical considerations, and potential advancements in AI technology, including my perspectives on what’s next.

----

 ### 🎯 Goals of This Repository